GetulioVictor/Blackjack/README.md

 # Blackjack-Jogo-de-21--Linked-List
-Blackjack using Linked List (C)

-This is a implementation of a game called Blackjack (21) using Linked List
+This is a implementation of Blackjack game, as known as 21, using a data structure called Linked List.

-(The code and description may change anytime soon.
-Reason: Make the code as clean as possible)
+This code was developed when I was studying Computer Science during the subject Algorithms and Data Structures ministred by professor Elisa de Cássia Silva Rodrigues

-Credits:
+## Credits:

-Getúlio Victor Faustino Moreira
+- Getúlio Victor Faustino Moreira

-Rafael Mariano da Silva Andrade
+- Rafael Mariano da Silva Andrade

-Rafael Pereira de Castro
+- Rafael Pereira de Castro

-(People who helped us to understand what we needed to do) Special thanks to:
+## Special thanks to:

-Elisa de Cássia Silva Rodrigues
+- Elisa de Cássia Silva Rodrigues

-Nixon Silva
+- Nixon Silva

-Pedro Mendes
+- Pedro Mendes